MoserMichael/go_pprof_analyse/readme.md

 goroutine profile: total 76
 ```

-## Tool for displaying a call graph with number of calls for each frame.
+## my tool for displaying a call graph with number of calls for each frame.

 In this repository build the program `parseprof.go` ([source code link](https://raw.githubusercontent.com/MoserMichael/go_pprof_analyse/refs/heads/main/parseprof.go))